 When an exact color match is not available, choose the closest match with the color being slightly darker rather than lighter.
 A darker color will blend into a seam better than a lighter color and seem to match in a much better way than a lighter color.

 When you get to the fabric store the thread displays can seem very intimidating.
 There are all kinds of threads and a huge variety of colors.
 Just because your fabric is polyester, does not mean you want that pretty, shiny polyester thread.
 The shiny polyester thread is for machine embroidery and is not as strong as an all-purpose or wrapped thread for construction purposes.
 Button and carpet thread is not a normal construction thread.
 Although the thread is strong it is not designed for construction.
-Bobbin thread is not a construction thread unless you are working on a very fine fabric.
+Bobbin thread is not a construction thread unless you are working on very fine fabric.
 Always have a sample of your fabric with you to get as close a match as possible.
-Thread Buying Tips and Troubleshooting - Thread Problems Solved is a great place to learn about thread and go shopping for thread as an educated consumer.

 We all want to use what we have on hand or easily available.
 Remember though that thread does age!
-Reaching into the thread that your great grandmother left for you is not always a good idea!
+Reaching into the thread that your great grandmother left for you is not always a good idea.
 Test the quality of the thread by trying to break it and feeling a section of the thread for smoothness.
-If the thread breaks easily or it feels lumpy, throw it away!
+If the thread breaks easily or it feels lumpy, throw it away.
 It's not worth having unreliable seams that could break open, usually at the most inopportune places and times, rather than spend the money on a new spool of thread.
-Poor quality thread can also cause sewing machine problems and no one wants that kind of aggravation when they are being creative by sewing.
-Learning to Love Specialty Threads - Superior Threads explains how the sewing machine, parts of the sewing machine and tread all work together to sew perfectly and hassle free!
+Poor quality thread can also cause sewing machine problems, and no one wants that kind of aggravation when they are sewing.
+Learn how the sewing machine, parts of the sewing machine, and thread all work together to sew perfectly and hassle-free.